mehulagg/gitlab/doc/user/project/issue_board.md

 ### Enable or disable iteration lists in boards **(PREMIUM SELF)**

 NOTE:
-To enable iteration lists in boards, you also need to enable the [new add list form](#enable-or-disable-new-add-list-form).
+When disabling iteration lists in boards, you also need to disable the [new add list form](#enable-or-disable-new-add-list-form).

-The iteration list is under development and not ready for production use.
-It is deployed behind a feature flag that is **disabled by default**.
+The iteration list is under development but ready for production use.
+It is deployed behind a feature flag that is **enabled by default**.
-[GitLab administrators with access to the GitLab Rails console](../../administration/feature_flags.md) can enable it.
+[GitLab administrators with access to the GitLab Rails console](../../administration/feature_flags.md) can disable it.

 To enable it: